What is a Dedicated Leak Site (DLS)?

 There are several tips that can help in preventing data breaches.
 By following them, damage to personal and corporate data can be avoided.

-Update and upgrade: as soon as new patches for current information security solutions are available, an immediate update is required.
+Update and upgrade: As soon as new patches for current information security solutions are available, an immediate update is required.
 It is equally important to follow new trends in information protection and use only high-quality solutions.
-For corporate needs, solutions that have all the necessary functionality to promptly detect threats and respond to them are required.
+For corporate needs, solutions with all necessary functionality to promptly detect and respond to threats are required.

-Educate your employees: quite often, the cause of corporate data leaks is the lack of employees’ awareness of basic information security rules.
+Educate your employees: Often, corporate data leaks stem from a lack of employee awareness of basic information security rules.
 That is why employee education is one of the most important investments for any company today.

-Enable high-grade email protection: according to Group-IB research, in 80% of cases, the attackers gain initial access to the IT infrastructure via corporate email.
-That’s why email protection is essential for appropriate information defense, in-depth analysis of emails’ content, and prompt response to potential and real threats.
+Enable high-grade email protection: According to Group-IB research, in 80% of cases, the attackers gain initial access to the IT infrastructure via corporate email.
+That’s why email protection is essential for effective information defense, in-depth analysis of email content, and prompt responses to potential and real threats.

-Follow the trends: to organize proper protection and to be aware of the latest attacks and leaked data, leverage a Cyber Threat Intelligence Platform.
+Follow the trends: To ensure proper protection and stay aware of the latest attacks and data leaks, leverage a Cyber Threat Intelligence Platform.

 Enable real-time data protection with Group-IB